frozenpandaman/splatnet2statink/README.md

 The `-t` flag sends the data to stat.ink as a dry run, without uploading, for testing/validation purposes.

+Note: Executing the script via `./splatnet2statink.py` is also possible on macOS or Linux.
+If you've downloaded this repository using the "Clone or download" button above (instead of via `git clone`), the script must first be made executable by running `chmod +x splatnet2statink.py`.

 ## Working features
 - [x] Complete battle stats
   - [x] Lobby/mode, stage, weapon